 For travel to Epcot, guests of the monorail resorts will take the resort monorail to the Transportation and Ticket Center.
-You will then transfer from the resort monorail to the Epcot monorail.
+From there, you will transfer from the resort monorail to the Epcot monorail.
 You will return in the same manner.

-Tip: If you’re staying at Disney’s Polynesian, you can walk to the Transportation and Ticket Center for the Epcot monorail.
+Tip: If you’re staying at Disney’s Polynesian, walking to the Transportation and Ticket Center for the Epcot monorail is usually quicker.
 The walkway to the monorail sits between Pago Pago and Moorea.

-More details about the other monorail services are available in our transportation guide.
+More details about the other monorail services are available in our monorail transportation guide.

 Benefits of Staying at a Monorail Hotel

-Since all the monorail resorts are deluxe resorts, you’ll have access to those late evening hours.
+Since all the monorail resorts are deluxe resorts, you can access those late evening hours.
 Currently, the extended hours are available two nights a week.
 One of those nights is at Epcot, and the other is at Magic Kingdom.

 On these evenings, we like to stay in the park and let the crowds clear out.
-However, if needed, you can walk back to all three of the monorail resorts.
+However, you can walk back to all three monorail resorts if needed.
 Or you can take a boat back to the Polynesian and Grand Floridian.
 We enjoy taking the walkway between the Grand Floridian and Magic Kingdom to escape the crowds.